 The only constant in business is change, but generational tension in the workplace is not going anywhere.
 Millennials are going to bring positive and exciting changes to management roles, but their efforts will be derailed without the support of their organizations.
 Organizational leaders need to be deliberate about developing millennials in new management roles, while simultaneously improving the overall inter-generational culture.
 Effectively training new managers will reduce the gap of time between expected and actual results.
 Leaders who prepare and plan for this upcoming shift will find their businesses at a tremendous advantage in terms of recruitment, retention, and success with younger managers.
 Their organizations, and the millennials who represent an ever-growing part of it, will thrive as a result.

 Do you know an advisor under 35 with at least five years of experience in the financial services profession?
-Nominations for the 2017 Millennial Advisor Awards will be open starting April 2017.
+Nominations for the Millennial Financial Services Professional Award will be open starting April 2017.
 Ideal candidates will have designation from The College, or their CFP® certification.
 Submit your nomination for an opportunity to recognize a worthy and deserving advisor in your network.

 Divorcees on the brink of retirement – or already retired – want smart advice and support for retirement income planning.
 This niche population, doubled in size since 1990, is growing...

 With the proliferation of mobile devices, social media has quickly become a dominant influence on modern communication and culture.
 Clearly, as a tool for client building and marketing, social...

 Often investment advisors are held back in serving the client's philanthropic inclinations by the fear – partly justified – that significant gifts to charity will come at the expense of overall...